JuanNoronha/JuanNoronha/README.md

 <!-- /ADDED BLOCK -->

 <p align="left">
 During my undergraduate years at the University of Mumbai, I acted as a Marketing Executive and E-Leader, securing sponsorships and orchestrating TEDx-affiliated events and business-planning competitions.
 I also contributed as a graphic designer in the Coding Committee, promoting social-media campaigns and web layouts that elevated campus-wide engagement.
-I’m an avid marathoner—an endeavor that sharpens my grit, focus, and love of continuous improvement.
+I’m an avid marathoner which is an endeavor that sharpens my grit, focus, and love of continuous improvement.
 </p>

 ---